 Several important things to keep in mind before you begin your journey:

-- Both the Tioga Pass and Glacier Point roads are currently CLOSED.
-These roads usually reopen in late May.
+- Both the Tioga Pass and Glacier Point roads are currently OPEN.
+These roads usually open in late May.
 You can check the National Park Service website for updates here.
 Once cleared, these roads typically remain open until November.